-Another long-term heavy hitter, Sabai Sabai is hidden in the same shabby building as Metro Market in Zamalek, near Flamenco Hotel.
-It also opened a small branch in Galleria 40’s Zaitouna Food Hall in 6th October.
+Another long-term heavy hitter, the original, main branch of Sabai Sabai is hidden in the same shabby building as Metro Market in Zamalek, near Flamenco Hotel.
+It also opened a small branch in Galleria 40’s Zaitouna Food Hall and City Stars.

 Staffed by Egyptians but headed by a Thai chef, almost all of Sabai Sabai’s rave reviews mention the authenticity of the food, and their menu even has a few nods to Chinese cuisine (their dim sum is awesome) and Vietnamese.